-We deliver on Wednesdays, Thursdays and Fridays.
-We will let you know which day we’ll deliver to you when you sign up, but a shorthand is that we deliver to Glasgow south of the Clyde on Wednesdays, North of the Clyde on Fridays, and outwith Glasgow on Thursdays.
+We deliver on Wednesdays, Thursdays, Fridays, and Saturdays.
+We will let you know which day we’ll deliver to you when you sign up, but a shorthand is that we deliver to Glasgow south of the Clyde on Wednesdays and Thursdays, North of the Clyde on Fridays and Saturdays, and outwith Glasgow on Thursdays.

 What time will my box be delivered?

 Unfortunately, we aren’t able to provide estimated delivery times, as when we get to you depends on a lot of variables: when our own deliveries arrive, how the traffic is, how many customers we’re delivering to on your run that day- even the weather can have a huge impact.
 This all means that it can be very unpredictable and vary from week-to-week.
 It’s usually a safer bet to find a way to have the veg safely delivered if you aren’t in than to try to wait in for the delivery.